apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 convert2xml.py - converts page*.dat, other*.dat, and glyphs*.dat files to pseudo xml descriptions
-flatxml2html.py - converts a "flattened" xml description to html using the ocrtext stylexml2css.py - converts stylesheet "flattened" xml into css (as best it can) genxml.py - main program to convert everything to xml genhtml.py - main program to generate "book.html" gensvg.py - (author: clarknova) main program to create an svg grpahic of each page
+flatxml2html.py - converts a "flattened" xml description to html using the ocrtext stylexml2css.py - converts stylesheet "flattened" xml into css (as best it can) getpagedim.py - reads page0000.dat to get the book height and width parameters genxml.py - main program to convert everything to xml genhtml.py - main program to generate "book.html" gensvg.py - (author: clarknova) main program to create an svg grpahic of each page

 Please note, gensvg.py, genhtml.py, and genxml.py import and use
-decode_meta.py, convert2xml.py, flatxml2html.py, and stylexml2css.py
+decode_meta.py, convert2xml.py, flatxml2html.py, getpagedim.py and stylexml2css.py
 so please keep all of these python scripts together in the same place.